-B8.
-Of the initial 1995 cohort, how many completed the program in more than four years but in five years or less (after August 31, 1999 and by August 31, 2000):56 B9.
-Of the initial 1995 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2000 and by August 31, 2001):38 B10.
-Total graduating within six years (sum of questions B7, B8, and B9):201 B11.
-Six-year graduation rate for 1995 cohort (question B10 divided by question B6): 31.8% For Two-Year Institutions: B12.
-Initial 1998 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
-Of the initial 1998 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
-Final 1998 cohort, after adjusting for allowable exclusions(Subtract question B13 from question B12) B15.
+1999 Cohort 2000 Cohort B12 .
+Initial 1999 cohort, total of first-time, full-time degree/certificate-seeking students: B12.
+Initial 2000 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
+Of the initial 1999 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B13.
+Of the initial 2000 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
+Final 1999 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) B14.
+Final 2000 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) B15.
+Completers of programs of less than two years duration (total): B15.
 Completers of programs of less than two years duration (total): B16.
-Completers of programs of less than two years within 150 percent of normal time: B17.
+Completers of programs of less than two years B16.
+Completers of programs of less than two years within 150 percent of normal time: within 150 percent of normal time: B17.
+Completers of programs of at least two but less than four years (total): B17.
 Completers of programs of at least two but less than four years (total): B18.
+Completers of programs of at least two but less than four-years within 150 percent of normal time: B18.
 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19.
+Total transfers-out (within three years) to other institutions: B19.
 Total transfers-out (within three years) to other institutions: B20.
+Total transfers to two-year institutions: B20.
 Total transfers to two-year institutions: B21.
+Total transfers to four-year institutions: B21.
 Total transfers to four-year institutions: